-8.5 Customer-Facing IPv6 Provisioning of CPE Devices21
+8.5 Customer-Facing IPv6 Provisioning of CPE Devices25

-An eRouter that has no default routers on its Operator-facing interface MUST NOT advertise itself as an IPv6 default router on its Customer-facing interfaces.
-If an eRouter is serving as an advertising router and subsequently detects loss of connectivity on its Operator-facing interface it MUST invalidate itself as an IPv6 default router on each of its customer-facing interfaces.
+An eRouter that has no default routers on its Operator-Facing Interface MUST NOT send Router Advertisements to its Customer-Facing Interfaces with Router lifetime values other than zero.
+If an eRouter is serving as an advertising router (acting as the Default Router for the PD) and subsequently detects loss of connectivity on its Operator-Facing Interface, it MUST deprecate itself as an IPv6 default router on each of its Customer-Facing Interfaces.
 The eRouter MUST then transmit one or more Router Advertisement messages with the Router Lifetime field set to zero.